-Although the music and the dance of the Lindy Hop evolved from the big band days, the nostalgic appeal of that era lives on in new music and this exciting, retro style dance.
+Although the music & the dance of the Lindy Hop evolved from the big band days, the nostalgic appeal of that era lives on in new music.

 Originally named by Ray Bolger, after Colonel Lindbergh's flight across the Atlantic, this Swing style had as much 'getting into the air' as possible.
 The more acrobatic versions were limited to ballrooms, of which the most famous was the New York's Savoy Ballroom in Harlem.